List of Game of Thrones characters: Brandon "Bran" Stark

 Bran Stark (portrayed by Isaac Hempstead Wright) is the fourth child of Eddard and Catelyn Stark.
 He was named after his deceased uncle, Brandon.
 His dire wolf is called Summer.
 During King Robert's visit to Winterfell, he accidentally encounters Cersei and Jaime Lannister engaging in their incestuous affair, following which Bran is shoved from the window by Jaime, leaving him paralysed below the waist.
 When Robb marches south to avenge Eddard's death, Brandon rules Winterfell alongside Maester Luwin.
 When Theon Greyjoy's Ironborn soldiers seize Winterfell, they pretend to have burned Bran alive, when in reality Bran has escaped the castle to find a Three-Eyed Raven who appears in his dreams.
 He travels beyond the Wall to find the raven with his brother Rickon, servant Hodor, the wildling Osha, direwolves Summer and Shaggydog, and eventually Jojen and Meera Reed.
 Osha, Rickon and Shaggydog leave for Last Hearth.

 Once beyond the Wall, they are briefly captured by Night's Watch mutineers at Craster's Keep, but free themselves and eventually reach the cave of the Three-Eyed Raven.
 Jojen is killed by undead wights before they can reach safety.
-Once there, Bran undergoes training to become the next Three-Eyed Raven and experiences several visions of the future and past.
-When the Night King enters one of these visions and breaks the spell protecting the cave, Bran and Meera are forced to flee while Hodor and Summer are both killed by the undead.
+Once there, since Bran is both a Greenseer and a Warg, he undergoes training to become the next Three-Eyed Raven and experiences several visions of the future and past.
+When the Night King enters one of these visions and breaks the spell protecting the cave, Bran and Meera are forced to flee while Hodor, Summer, and the elder Three-Eyed Raven are all killed by the White Walkers and the undead.
 Now the Three-Eyed Raven, Bran experiences all of time at once, and begins to lose sense of himself.
 Upon returning to Winterfell from beyond the Wall, he bids a cold farewell to Meera and his family no longer recognise him.
 It is revealed that the Night King intends to kill Bran in an attempt to wipe out the order of Three-Eyed Ravens and erase the world's memory.
 Bran is used as bait to lure the Night King to a place where he can be killed, which Bran's sister Arya Stark successfully manages.
 After Daenerys Targaryen destroys King's Landing with her dragon and kills Queen Cersei Lannister, Bran is selected to be the new ruler of Westeros.